opensearch-project/documentation-website/_search-plugins/neural-sparse-with-pipelines.md

 ## Step 1: Configure a sparse encoding model/tokenizer

-Both bi-encoder and doc-only search modes require configuring a sparse encoding model.
-Doc-only mode requires configuring a tokenizer in addition to the model.
+Both the bi-encoder and doc-only search modes require you to configure a sparse encoding model.
+Doc-only mode requires you to configure a tokenizer in addition to the model.

 ### Step 1(a): Choose the search mode